risk-first/website/Purpose-Development-Team.md

 - **Add Log Statements**.
 Again, they're insurance for when things go wrong and you need to work out why.
 - **Worry about [ACID](https://en.wikipedia.org/wiki/ACID_(computer_science)) transactions**.
 They slow things down, but they increase [reliability](Reliability-Risk.md).

-But actually, it goes further than this.
+But actually, it goes much further than this.
 In the next article **Coding and Testing (tbd)**, I am going to show how knowledge of the [balance of risk](Glossary.md#balance-of-risk) concept can inform the way we go about our day-to-day work as developers...